Instrumental Variable Estimation for Compositional Treatments: Simulation Studies

-The treatment $X$ is assumed to follow a zero-inflated negative binomial (ZINB) distribution \citep{greene1994accounting}, commonly used for modeling microbiome compositions \citep{xu2015assessment}.
+The treatment $X$ is assumed to follow a zero-inflated negative binomial (ZINB) distribution \citep{greene1994accounting}, commonly used for modelling count data with excess zeros \citep{xu2015assessment}.
 Here, $\eta \in (0, 1)$ is the probability of zero entries, $\Sigma \in \bR^{p\times p}$ is the covariance matrix, and $\theta \in \bR$ the shape parameter.
-The confounder $U \in [U_{\min}, U_{\max}]$ perturbs this base composition in the direction of another fixed composition $\Omega_C \in \simp^{p-1}$ scaled by $U$.\footnote{In simplex geometry $x_0 \oplus (U \odot x_1)$ corresponds to a line starting at $x_0$ and moving along $x_1$ by a fraction $U$.} A linear combination of the log-transformed perturbation enters $Y$ additively with weights $c_Y \in \bR^p$ controlling confounding strength.
-All other parameters choices are given in Appendix~\ref{app:simulationdetail}.
-This setting is linear in how $Z$ enters $\mu$ and how $U$ enters $X, Y$ in simplex geometry.
-All our two-stage models are (intentionally) misspecified in the first stage.
+The confounder $U \in [U_{\min}, U_{\max}]$ perturbs this base composition in the direction of another fixed composition $\Omega_C \in \simp^{p-1}$ scaled by $U$.
+In simplex geometry $x_0 \oplus (U \odot x_1)$ corresponds to a line starting at $x_0$ and moving along $x_1$ by a fraction $U$.
+A linear combination of the log-transformed perturbation enters $Y$ additively with weights $c_Y \in \bR^p$ controlling confounding strength.
+All other parameter choices are given in \cref{supp:data_generation}.
+This setting is linear in how $Z$ enters $\mu$ and how $U$ enters $X$ and $Y$ in the simplex geometry.
+All our two-stage models are (intentionally) misspecified in the first stage for setting B. \end{itemize} The precise choices of all parameters for the different empirical evaluations are described in the appendix (\cref{supp:data_generation}).
+All relevant code is available at \url{https://github.com/EAiler/causal-compositions}.